-- For the common cold, try ginger and tumeric
+- For the common cold, try ginger and turmeric

-Ginger and turmeric have anti-inflammatory properties that make them great for reversing the symptoms of a cold.
-If you notice a tickle in your throat, try adding ginger and tumeric to your juice.
+Ginger and turmeric have anti-inflammatory properties that may help to reduce symptoms of a cold.
+If you notice a tickle in your throat, try adding ginger and turmeric to your juice.

 - For hydration, try coconut water

-Coconut water is famous for its miraculous hydration powers.
-Because of its high potassium levels, it’s a great source of electrolytes.
-If you need to rehydrate after a workout or a hot day, include some coconut water in your juice.
+Coconut water contains potassium and is well-known for its hydrating powers.
+If you need to rehydrate after a workout on a hot day, include some coconut water in your juice.

 - For muscle fatigue, try blueberries

 Of course, these ingredients will retain even more of their nutritional value when eaten whole.
-However, if you can’t find a good whole food recipe for ginger and tumeric, or you simply can’t stomach kale on its own, try adding them to your daily glass of homemade juice.
+However, if you can’t find a good whole food recipe for ginger and turmeric, or you simply dislike some fruits or vegetables on their own, try adding them to your glass of homemade juice.